Questions and Answers for Community Partners

 What is the Penn State Pittsburgh Study Away Program?
 When will it begin?

 The Penn State Pittsburgh Study Away Program is a semester-long affordable, transformative, urban educational experience for 3rd and 4th year Penn State students.
 Modeled after the Study Abroad Program, twenty (20) students will be placed with community partners, and participate in an in-depth community-based learning experience in sustainability while residing in Pittsburgh for the entire semester.
-The program will be formally launched in fall 2017, with placements being confirmed in spring 2017.
+The program will be formally launched in fall 2017.

 What are the curriculum and community placement options?